Search by name, year or event

 1013 - King Sweyn Forkbeard of Denmark lands in England and is proclaimed king; Aethelred II the Unready flees to Normandy

-1014 - The English recall Aethelred II the Unready as King on the death of Sweyn
+1014 - The English recall Aethelred II the Unready as King on the death of Sweyn at Gainsborough

 1015 - King Canute II of Denmark & Norway again invades England